Growing tomatoes without stakes or cages allows for an abundant harvest: one plant will give you a production equivalent to three staked tomatoes.

 Plant your tomato plants in mid-May, early enough for an end-of-summer harvest lasting even until the first frost spells.
 Add a handful of crushed nettles in each planting hole, and water once or twice to ensure settling in.

-Unless your soil is rocky or sandy, it is best to cover the ground with dry mulch (straw, flax or grass trimmings) to keep the fruits away from moisture which would otherwise rot them.
+Unless your soil is rocky or sandy, it is best to cover the ground with dry mulch (straw, flax or grass trimmings) to keep moisture away from fruits: it would otherwise rot them.
 You can also lay crates or wooden pallets around the plants for this.
+Lastly, you might consider plastic sheeting, but this will require cleaning up once the season is over.

 The goal is to keep fruits from touching the soil directly.